Jonathan Jacobs, MD, PhD

 Relevant Recent Publications

 - Jacobs JP, Lin L, Goudarzi M, Ruegger P, McGovern DPB, Fornace AJ, Borneman J, Xia L, Braun J. Microbial, metabolomic, and immunologic dynamics in a relapsing genetic mouse model of colitis induced by T-synthase deficiency.
 Gut Microbes.
-In press.
+2017 Jan; 8(1):1-16.

 - Jacobs JP, Goudarzi M, Singh N, Tong M, McHardy IH, Ruegger P, Asadourian M, Moon B, Ayson A, Borneman J, McGovern DPB, Fornace AJ, Braun J, Dubinsky M. A Disease-associated Enterotype and Metabotype in Healthy Relatives of Pediatric Inflammatory Bowel Disease Patients.
 Cellular and Molecular Gastroenterology and Hepatology.
 2016 Nov; 2(6):750-66.

 - Jacobs JP, Braun J. Immune and genetic gardening of the intestinal microbiome.
 FEBS Letters.
 2014 Nov; 588(22):4102-11.